 - Post information about a listing or buyer not represented by you.

-- Make a post regarding a listing or buyer without the seller’s or buyer’s approval.
+- Make a post regarding a listing or buyer without the seller’s or buyer’s explicit permission.

-- Post any information (either a new listing or an update) that appears on the MLS.
-TAN’s purpose is to share Pre-MLS and Non-MLS information.
+- Post any information (either a new listing or an update, including price changes) that can be found in the MLS.
+TAN’s purpose is to share Off-MLS and Pre-MLS information.

 - Post the same information more than once.